renovate-bot/khulnasoft-lab-_-ai-assist/docs/search.md

 A few notes:

 - Vertex AI Search was renamed to Agent Builder.
-- This process is performed every day 03:00 AM UTC to refresh the data store.
+- In AI Gateway project, CI/CD scheduled pipeline runs the ingestion to `ai-enablement-dev-69497ba7` GCP project 03:00 AM UTC every day.
+  See `ingest:dev` job in the pipelines.

 ### Run locally